Is the ZIMS application

 What kinds of functions will the ZIMS application have that makes it better than ARKS?

-ZIMS Release 1 will eventually replace all of what ARKS does right now plus add more functionality.
-Currently, ZIMS 2012 is available.
+ZIMS Release 1 replaces all of what ARKS does right now plus add more functionality.
 ISIS will continue to build new releases, which will contain additional functionality.

 A few examples of some of the additional functionality that the ZIMS application has or will have include: